ybnd/vis3d/README.md

 ### Licensing

-As of now, the license for this repository is not yet determined.
+As of now, an appropriate license for this repository has not been determined yet.
 All rights are held by KU Leuven.